shihaamabr/bml-tg-notify/README.md

 - Script ONLY sends notification for last transaction, so if there more than 1 transacation when script runs, you will get notification for the last one only.
 ### There's catch!
-- BML do NOT allow you to be logged in more than 1 device at a time, So when this script runs and if you were using Mobile App or Website you will be logged out!
+- BML do NOT allow you to be logged in more than 1 session at a time, so when this script runs and if you were using mobile app or website you will be logged out!
-Which is why I have added a delay to change how often script logs into account and check for new transactions, This can be delay can be configured later.
-You either get fast notification but with less time to use app to do whatever you do
+You either get fast notification but with less time to use app OR take as much as time you want to use app but slow notifications.
-OR take as much as time you want to use app but slow notifications.
+Which is why I have added a delay to change how often script logs into account, This can be delay can be configured later.

 ## Getting started.
 ### Requriements